glycerine/art-adaptive-radix-tree/README.md

 # the Adaptive radix tree (ART): sorted and speedy

+Note: a zero-dependency version of this library, without serialization support -- but otherwise identical -- is available at https://github.com/glycerine/uart If you are not benchmarking, you may prefer that version.
+Now back your regularly scheduled
+README:

 This project provides an implemention of the Adaptive Radix Tree (ART) data structure[1].